11 people in custody after hourslong armed standoff on I-95

 The standoff began around 2 a.m. when police noticed two cars pulled over on I-95 with hazard lights on after they had apparently run out of fuel, authorities said at a Saturday press briefing.

-At least some of the suspects were clad in military-style gear with long guns and pistols, Mason said.
+At least some of the suspects were clad in military-style gear with long guns and pistols, Mass State Police Col. Christopher Mason said.
 He added that they were headed to Maine from Rhode Island for “training.”

 “You can imagine 11 armed individuals standing with long guns slung on an interstate highway at 2 in the morning certainly raises concerns and is not consistent with the firearms laws that we have in Massachusetts,” Mason said.